skrzypafon/dice/README.md

 # dice
-My first programe that imitates a simple dice game
+My first program that imitates a simple dice game